CPE/BMC Houston Charge on Credit Card or Bank Statement

 Why was I charged an additional fee?

-How do I find the CPE/BMC receipt?
+How do I find my CPE/BMC receipt?

 Should I dispute the charge?